denten-books/plain-text/1-metaphor.md

 simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].
-At the surface, the advance of brain--computer interfaces seems to bring us closer to the vision of increasing directness: no interface, interaction between people and machines without intermediary symbols, words, or images.
+On the surface, the advance of brain--computer interfaces seems to bring us closer to the vision of increasing directness: the "no interface" movement in design, interaction between people and machines without intermediary symbols, words, or images. *No Interface*, *Don't Make me Think*, and *Hooked: How to Build Habit-Forming Products* are some of the most well-written and best-selling titles advancing this argument [@krug_dont_2014;
-Military applications aside, we must prepare for a future in affective arts, the ultimate loss of references and resemblances: literature without representation, painting without figure, message without sign.
+@eyal_hooked:_2014; @krishna_best_2015].
+Military applications aside, we must prepare for a future in affective arts, the ultimate loss of references and
+resemblances: literature without representation, painting without figure, message without sign.

-However futuristic such possibilities may seem to us today, brain to computer and subsequently brain to computer to brain interfaces should be considered in the context of the long history of brain-to-brain interfaces, routinely mediated by paper, ink, code, and silicon.
+However futuristic such possibilities may seem to us today, brain-computer and subsequently brain-computer-brain interfaces should be considered in the context of the long history of brain-to-brain interfaces, routinely mediated by paper, ink, code, and silicon.
 Media intercedes.
-But as technological dreams become reality they also grow less interesting and more mundane.
+As technological dreams become reality they also grow less interesting and more mundane.
+We tend not to think about them; they become habit.
 Habituation smoothes the rough edges of irreconcilability between human and machine.
-The tool recedes from view and begins to seem like a natural and direct extension of the body.
-The goal of computational poetics is to denaturalize the encounter, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
+The tool recedes from view, beginning to seem like a natural and direct extension of the body.
+I do not mean to dismiss the mastery of those engaged in creating the illusion.
+Pleasure and catharsis are important in some contexts.
+In other contexts, we must privilege reflection, analysis, and interruption.
+Computational poetics should therefore aim to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
 A measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to structure the encounter on our own terms: to opt in when useful and to opt out when necessary.
 My concern is not with the metaphysical entailments of a possible posthuman future.
-The illusion of directness rather dissembles the very human mechanisms of command and control.
-The simulation ultimately embodies a specific power structure in an economy of exchange between physical and mental resources.
+The illusion of directness belies the very human mechanisms of command and control.
+The simulation ultimately embodies specific power structures in an economy of exchange between physical and mental resources.
 In this market there are those who profit and those whose virtual avatars become a commodity.

 The above comments apply to computation generally.
 We will spend the following chapters peeling apart the layers of the literary and the bibliographic